Find a Pest Control Professional

 What’s the risk?

+What do carpenter ants do?
+Are carpenter ants bad for your home?
 Of all the ant species, carpenter ants are one of the most problematic.
 They can cause serious property damage to homes and other buildings.
 Carpenter ants get their name because they excavate wood in order to build their nests.
 Their excavation results in smooth tunnels inside the wood.
 Much like termites and other wood destroying insects, this excavation can compromise the structural soundness of the wood over time.
+You may wonder: "Is carpenter ant damage covered by homeowners insurance?"
+Although policies can vary, many do not cover damage caused by carpenter ants.

 Where are carpenter ants found?